KashaM767/NC-News/README.md

 ```json
  "test": "jest",
 ```
-Tests can be ran by running npm t seed
+Tests can be ran by running npm t seed.

 #### Minimum Versions Needed ####
 This project requires:
-8.11.3 and upwards for postgres
+- 8.11.3 and upwards for postgres.
-6.0.0 and upwards for node
+- 6.0.0 and upwards for node.